steel/karma-sprockets-mincer/README.md

 This will run grab the path of the bundled gem by running `bundle show` and add them with the specified paths to Sprockets/Mincer.

-If you need to use additional Mincer engines there is an option to bind extensions with externally defined engines.
+### Additional Mincer engines

-The path to engine file might be defined as absolute or relative to `basePath`.
+The path to engine file can be both absolute or relative to `basePath`.

 ```coffeescript
 # "extension": "path-to-engine-definition-file.js"